Robots, Devices & Interfaces

 PhD thesis

-MSc theses
+MSc thesis

 Research Grantee

-Rute Luz: Creating immersive underwater experienced
+Rute Luz: Creating Immersive Underwater Experience

-KayJay: Planetary Rover
+Planetary Rover

-– Aligned our group philosophy of promoting inclusion in research
+Tribute to Katherine Johnson and that also aligned with our group philosophy of promoting inclusion in research

-Research Purposes
+Research purpose

 Develop a platform to test our onboard algorithms and remote teleoperation